suhasmeti/prod-support-docs/docs/ini/cirrent-agent.rst

 * ModusToolbox™ software v2.3, patched to version 2.3.1 – `download it here <https://www.cypress.com/products/modustoolbox-software-environment>`_

-* Programming Language: C
+* Programming language: C

-* Supported Toolchains: Arm GCC
+* Supported toolchains: Arm GCC

 * One of two supported parts: all `PSoC® 6 MCU <http://www.cypress.com/PSoC6>`_ parts with either `CYW43012 <https://www.cypress.com/documentation/product-overviews/cypress-cyw43012>`_ or `CYW4343W <https://www.cypress.com/documentation/datasheets/cyw4343w-single-chip-80211-bgn-macbasebandradio-bluetooth-41>`_ chips

-* CIRRENT™ Developer Account with access to the [CIRRENT™ Console](https://cirrent.infineon.com)
+* CIRRENT™ Developer Account with access to the CIRRENT™ Console.

-* Wi-Fi network with Internet access
+* Wi-Fi network with internet access

-The follow instructions support two kits – `the PSoC 6 Wi-Fi BT Prototyping Kit <https://www.cypress.com/CY8CPROTO-062-4343W) (CY8CPROTO-062-4343W>`_ and the `PSoC 62S2 Wi-Fi BT Pioneer Kit <https://www.cypress.com/CY8CKIT-062S2-43012>`_.
+The follow instructions support two kits – `the PSoC 6 Wi-Fi BT Prototyping Kit <https://www.infineon.com/cms/en/product/evaluation-boards/cy8cproto-062-4343w>`_ and the `PSoC 62S2 Wi-Fi BT Pioneer Kit <https://www.infineon.com/cms/en/product/evaluation-boards/cy8ckit-062s2-43012/?utm_source=cypress&utm_medium=referral&utm_campaign=202110_globe_en_all_integration-dev_kit>`_.

 Required hardware and software configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This example uses the board's default configuration.
-See the kit user guide to ensure that the board is configured correctly.
-Note that you need to install a terminal emulator if you don't have one.
-You can follow the instructions in this document.
+See your kit’s user guide to ensure that the board is configured correctly.
+Note that you need to install a terminal emulator if you don’t have one.

 Using the code examples
 ^^^^^^^^^^^^^^^^^^^^^^^^